IBM/Hybrid-Cloud-Applications-and-Services/README.md

 ![api-connect](images/api-connect.png)

 ## 4.2 Pull WebSphere Liberty APIs from API Connect

+In this step, we will learn about how to create and manage new APIs and products on API connect using API connect's user interface.

 1. From the main API Connect dashboard in Bluemix, click the menu icon and select **Drafts**.
 Click **APIs**, click **Add**, and select **Import API from a file or URL**.